Armed Forces of Haiti: Taiwan

 In 2019, Taiwan donated 100 sets of protection equipment and 100 T-91 rifles to the armed forces.
-In August 2024, another 100 personal protection kits were donated to the FAd'H via the Taiwan Embassy.
+In August 2024, another 100 personal protection kits were donated to the AFH via the Taiwan Embassy.

 Mexico

 Mexico is considered Haiti's biggest defense partner.
-A defense bilateral accord was signed on October 5, 2018 and renewed on September 23rd 2023.
+A defense bilateral accord was signed on 5 October 2018 and renewed on 23 September 2023.
 The accord guarantees exchange of experience, training and cooperation in military education, disaster support activities and logistics.
 To this date, a total of 912 troops have been trained by Mexico.
 2 Haitian cadets are currently receiving training.

 In 2019, The Mexican Secretariat of National Defense (SEDENA) provided a seminar on "Civil Protection, Human Rights and Gender Equality".
 30 Mexican instructors led by Colonel Léon Borja, were deployed to Haiti to train 250 enlisted recruits, 50 NCO candidates, and 15 officer candidates at the Anacaona Military Training Center, in Léogâne.
 That was the first locally trained class of servicemen.
 The non-commissioned officers continued training at the "Escuela Militar de Sargentos" in Puebla and the officers were sent to the Temamatla military mase.

 In 2022, NCOs were trained at the "Centro de Adiestramiento de Fuerzas Especiales" in Temamatla, Mexico to become instructors.
 Later, a company of 150 soldiers trained with the Mexican Army and Mexican National Guard on drone warfare, guerilla warfare, sniper training, and demolition.
 That company would become the National Guard Unit (Unité de Garde Nationale).
-Between 2022 and 2023, 130 servicemen received special operations training from the Cuerpo de Fuerzas Especiales, becoming the first Special forces unit of the new FAd'H.
+Between 2022 and 2023, 130 servicemen received special operations training from the Cuerpo de Fuerzas Especiales, becoming the first Special forces unit of the new AFH.

 Mexico will assist the FAD'H in the construction of training facilities.
 In the meantime, they would be welcoming and providing training for 700 recruits, in groups of 150.
-On July 24, 2025, the first group of 150 recruits departed to Mexico for 2-months long training course and 1000 personal protection kits were donated to the Haitian military, courtesy of the AMEXCID.
-That group graduated and returned to Haiti on September 20, with additional military aid.
+On 24 July 2025, the first group of 150 recruits departed to Mexico for 2-months long training course and 1000 personal protection kits were donated to the Haitian military, courtesy of the AMEXCID.
+That group graduated and returned to Haiti on 20 September, with additional military aid.

+Minister Andresol announced that by July 2026, 200 of the next class of recruits will be sent to Mexico for basic training, in complement to the 443 who will remain in Haiti.